austinhaas/scrim/README.md

-# SCRIM - Simple Clojure REPL Interaction Mode
+# Scrim - Simple Clojure REPL Interaction Mode

 An Emacs package for Clojure REPL interaction.

 A major mode for connection to a Clojure REPL process in a buffer.

-A minor mode for buffers containing Clojure(script) code.
+A minor mode for buffers containing Clojure(Script) code.

 No magic.
 No extras.